mptyl/bacopilot/prompts/Templates/Autogenerated Questions Prompt Template.md

-The AI must have the role of an expert Business Analyst with a deep competence in Software Requirement Process.
+The AI must have the role of an expert Business Analyst with a deep competence in Software Requirements Process.
 The goal consists of writing a document about a specific topic for a specific software project.
 The topic and the project name must be  parameters of the prompt.
 The conversation will be in a specific language.
 The language used will be a parameter of the prompt.